Are you tired of relying on platforms like Substack to run your paid newsletter?

 This brings you to a screen where you need to give your membership plan a name and set the price in the ‘Membership Terms’ meta box.

-A sign-up page will automatically be created when you create a membership level.
+When you create a membership level, MemberPress automatically creates a sign-up page for it.
 So, the text you add to this page will appear when your users are about to sign up.

 For this tutorial, we’ve named the plan ‘Premium Subscription’ and set the price to $5 per month.